ocaml/ocaml.org/data/planet/szacchiroli/jane-street-core-060-has-arrived.md

 (<code>libcore-ocaml-doc</code>) which contains the built ocamldoc HTML API reference for Core and Core_extended.</p>
 <p>Note that it is not exactly the same doc that <a href="http://ocaml.janestreet.com/?q=node/74">has been recently
-announced</a> by Jane Street and that is now <a href="http://www.janestreet.com/ocaml/janestreet-ocamldocs/">available on the web</a>.
+announced</a> by Jane Street and that is now <a href="http://www.janestreet.com/ocaml/janestreet-ocamldocs/ - [404 Not Found]">available
+on the web</a>.
 The latter is comprehensive of all other Jane Street libraries (sexplib, bin-prot, ...).
 I'll be probably packaging that too, but first <a href="http://lists.debian.org/debian-ocaml-maint/2009/11/msg00101.html"><em>